First Catilinarian conspiracy: Aftermath

 In the aftermath of the rumours, the senate voted to provide bodyguards for the consuls and to establish an inquiry; the inquiry, however, was vetoed by one of the tribunes.
 When Catiline was tried for corruption later in 65 BC, one of the sitting consuls he was alleged to have planned to murder, Lucius Manlius Torquatus, appeared in his defence and indicated his disbelief of the rumours.

-Cicero, on his part, however, continued to slander Catiline through following years with the allegations, due both to his personal enmity with Catiline and his desire to embellish his suppression of Catiline's revolt in 63 BC.
+On his part, Cicero continued to slander Catiline through following years with the allegations due both to his personal enmity with Catiline and his desire to embellish his suppression of Catiline's revolt in 63 BC.

 Modern views

-Modern historians today, almost universally, doubt that the conspiracy ever existed and view it as fictitious.
-Older scholarship had varied views, positing various theories: The conspirators could have been agents of a shadowy anti-Pompeian faction or a motley group of opportunists.
-Catiline may have been an ally of Torquatus, Sulla, or have been unrelated, engaging only tangentially because of the trial of Gaius Manilius in December 66 BC.
-But since the 1960s, basically all historians now reject the conspiracy's historicity.
+Modern historians almost universally doubt that the conspiracy ever existed and view it as fictitious.
+Older scholarship had varied views, positing various theories: the conspirators could have been agents of a shadowy anti-Pompeian faction or a motley group of opportunists, or that Catiline may have been an ally of Torquatus, Sulla, or have been unrelated, engaging only tangentially because of the trial of Gaius Manilius in December 66 BC.
+Since the 1960s, most historians reject the conspiracy's historicity.

-Robin Seager in a 1964 article proposes means by which the legend was developed: Cicero sought to discredit Catiline prior to his consulship by associating him to a supposed plot that came to nothing; he later excised Publius Sulla from his descriptions when he needed to defend him.
+Robin Seager in a 1964 article proposes means by which the legend was developed.
+According to Seager, Cicero sought to discredit Catiline prior to his consulship by associating him to a supposed plot that came to nothing; he later excised Publius Sulla from his descriptions when he needed to defend him.
 Another tradition attempted something similar by putting Caesar's name into the mix.
-Of the possibility of a core conspiracy by the two consuls-designate unseated for corruption, Seager writes "it is inconceivable that there was such a plot... they could have had no hope of recovering the consulship even for a single day".
+Of the possibility of a core conspiracy by the two consuls-designate unseated for corruption, Seager writes "it is inconceivable that there was such a plot ... they could have had no hope of recovering the consulship even for a single day."
 As to Suetonius' claims, beyond the fact that Crassus and Caesar could have had no part in a non-existent conspiracy, they would have had no reason to join one: the two would have had nothing to gain and everything to lose.
 As to Piso's involvement, Seager dismisses any such involvement as implausible given that he soon received the honour of an early governorship in Hispania from the senate.

-Erich S. Gruen in a 1969 article similarly dismisses the ancient descriptions as "hopelessly muddled by propaganda and invective", explaining that after the actual Catilinarian conspiracy in 63 BC, "it was in any politician's interest to associate his enemies with Catiline" and that later stories embellished this by inventing a role for Caesar and Crassus after Caesar's polarising consulship in 59 BC.
-Catiline may have engaged in some demonstrations related to a riotous trial – that of Manilius – at the end of 66 BC, but there is little reliable evidence of a connection between those demonstrations and any attempts to overturn the consular elections.
+Erich S. Gruen in a 1969 article similarly dismisses the ancient descriptions as "hopelessly muddled by propaganda and invective", explaining that after the actual Catilinarian conspiracy in 63 BC, "it was in any politician's interest to associate his enemies with Catiline", and that later stories embellished this by inventing a role for Caesar and Crassus after Caesar's polarising consulship in 59 BC.
+Catiline may have engaged in some demonstrations related to a riotous trial – that of Manilius – at the end of 66 BC; however, there is little reliable evidence of a connection between those demonstrations and any attempts to overturn the consular elections.